notofonts/noto-docs/src/descriptions/NotoSansNewa.md

-Noto Sans Newa is a sanserif design for texts in the Newa (Newari) script.
+Noto Sans Newa is a sans serif design for texts in the Newa (Newari) script.
 It contains 614 glyphs, 13 OpenType features, and supports 106 characters.